Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: introduction

 DFT has been used extensively to study the electronic properties of the cuprates.
-Early calculations accurately reproduced phonon spectra and intensities observable by Raman spectroscopy.\cite{cardona1999} More recently Pavarini \etal\cite{pavarini2001} and Sakakibara \etal \cite{sakakibara2012} used DFT methods to identify electronic parameters that might play a role in governing $\tcmaxm$.
-As a `model' cuprate there have been numerous DFT studies on CaCuO$_2$.\cite{anisimov1991, hatta1992, agrawal1993, andersen1996, massidda1997, wu1999, singh2010} These studies found that the experimental lattice parameters were reproduced to within a few percent.
+Early calculations accurately reproduced phonon spectra and intensities observable by Raman spectroscopy.\cite{cardona1999} More recently Pavarini \textit{et al.}\cite{pavarini2001} and Sakakibara \textit{et al.} \cite{sakakibara2012, sakakibara2014} used DFT methods to identify electronic parameters that might play a role in governing $\tcmaxm$.
+As a model cuprate there have been numerous DFT studies on CaCuO$_2$.\cite{anisimov1991, hatta1992, agrawal1993, andersen1996, massidda1997, wu1999, singh2010} These studies found that the experimental lattice parameters were reproduced to within a few percent.
 The calculated band-structure had similar features to other cuprates, such as YBa$ _{2} $Cu$ _{3} $O$ _{7-\delta} $.
-Other than a shift in the Fermi-Energy, $ E_{F} $, this band-structure changed little with hole-doping, $ p $, up to 10\% (Ref.~\onlinecite{andersen1996}) - a so-called rigid band shift.
-In the DOS there is a van-Hove-singularity feature $ \sim 1 $~eV below $ E_F $ and its position is pressure dependent.\cite{agrawal1995} In addition, various methods have been employed to try to reproduce strong-correlation features of the undoped cuprates, such as the charge-transfer band-gap and the anti-ferromagnetic order on the CuO$ _{2} $ plane.\cite{anisimov1991, wu1999} There have also been several reported DFT studies of SrCuO$_2$.\cite{nagasako1997, wu1999} Pure SrCuO$_2$ forms 1D chains \cite{kim1996} whilst the electron-doped Sr$ _{0.9} $R$ _{0.1} $CuO$ _{2} $ forms the P4/mmm tetragonal structure.\cite{jung2001}
+Other than a shift in the Fermi-Energy, $ E_{F} $, the band-structure changed little with hole-doping, $ p $, up to 10\% (Ref.~\onlinecite{andersen1996}) - a so-called rigid band shift.
+In the DOS there is a van-Hove-singularity feature $ \sim 1 $~eV below $ E_F $ and its position is pressure dependent.\cite{agrawal1995} In addition, various methods have been employed to try to reproduce strong-correlation features of the undoped cuprates, such as the charge-transfer band-gap and the anti-ferromagnetic order on the CuO$ _{2} $ plane.\cite{anisimov1991, wu1999} There have also been several reported DFT studies of SrCuO$_2$.\cite{nagasako1997, wu1999} Prepared under ambient pressure, stoichiometric SrCuO$_2$ forms 1D chains \cite{kim1996} whilst the electron-doped Sr$ _{0.9} $R$ _{0.1} $CuO$ _{2} $ forms the P4/mmm tetragonal structure.\cite{jung2001} A recent DFT study investigated the propensity of ACuO$ _{2} $ thin-films lattice matched to their SrTiO$ _{3} $ substrate to form an alternative chain-like structure.\cite{zhong2012}

-In distinction to these previous studies, we present here a comparative study of the ACuO$_2$ to investigate internal- and external-pressure effects on the electronic properties in this family of cuprate materials.
+In distinction to these previous studies, we present here a comparative study of ACuO$_2$ across the alkaline earth series to investigate internal- and external-pressure effects on the electronic properties in this family of cuprate materials.